ApolloAuto/apollo/docs/howto/how_to_build_and_release.md

 This will create a new docker image with the release directory.
 The release image will be named as *release-yyyymmdd_hhmm*.
 Meanwhile, your most recent built image will be tagged as *release-latest*.

 ### Push docker images
-By default, the images will be pushed to Apolloauto/apollo docker hub when you run the following command:
+By default, the images will be pushed to Apolloauto/apollo Docker hub when you run the following command:
 ```bash
 bash apollo_docker.sh push
 ```